Okaloosa County Assault And Battery Attorneys

 Florida Statue 784.011 defines assault as “an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.”

 Florida Statue 784.021 defines aggravated assault as a more serious form of assault, usually using a deadly weapon (gun, knife, vehicle, hammer, etc.).
 Aggravated Assault is a 3rd degree felony punishable by up to 5 years in prison.

 Call an Okaloosa County Assault and Battery Attorney

-I offer a free consultation to get your questions answered in a low-key, no-stress environment.
-When you are ready to put a professional Assault and Battery defense attorney to work for you, call me today at (850) 243-6097.
+We offer a free consultation to get your questions answered in a low-key, no-stress environment.
+When you are ready to put professional Assault and Battery defense attorneys to work for you, call Flaherty Defense Firm today at (850) 243-6097.